stepanstipl/kore/README.md

 ### Appvia Kore / Kubernetes API / GKE

 In local mode, Appvia Kore will start the Kubernetes API locally.
-But, will still need access to a Kubernetes instance to create clusters.
+But, will still need access to a Kubernetes provider to create clusters.

 We'll utilise [GKE](https://cloud.google.com/kubernetes-engine) for this.
 And, we'll help you set it up to work with Appvia Kore.